ForrestErickson/PST_Mount/FabricationPhotos/README.md

 <a
 href="DrillingPilotHoles.jpg"><img style="border:5px double black"
 src="DrillingPilotHoles.jpg"
-alt="Image of: Drilling Pilot Holes on drill press" width="400">
+alt="Image of: Drilling Pilot Holes on drill press." width="400">
 </a>

 ## Grind Radius
-I first removed most of the material with the hand held angle grinder and cuttoff wheel.
+I first removed most of the material with the hand held angle grinder and cutoff wheel.
 Finished creeping up to the line with a belt sander at 80 grit then 120 grit.
 Wish I had 240 grit belts.
 <a
 href="GrindRadius.jpg"><img style="border:5px double black"
 src="GrindRadius.jpg"
-alt="Image of: Grind Radius with belt sander" width="400">
+alt="Image of: Grind Radius with belt sander." width="400">
 </a>